lshpaner/lshpaner/content/home/experience.md

   description = """
   Responsibilities:

-  * Automated daily sales and orders tracking with a VBA macro into excel and pushed to Google Sheets by working with IT to improve the back-end cart platform, thereby making analysis in (as close to real-time) more streamlined
+  * Automated sales and orders tracking with a VBA macro in excel and pushed to Google Sheets, producing real-time analyses
-  * Created a template in Google Sheets to report daily seminar volume numbers by Instructor, leading to marketing pushing for an average of 15% more in leads across various social media platforms
+  * Worked with IT to improve the back-end transaction reports and payment gateway • Created a template in Google Sheets to report daily seminar volume numbers by Instructor, leading to marketing pushing for an average of 15% more in leads across various social media platforms
   """
 [[experience]]
+  title = "Account Manager"
-  title = "Administrative Assistant (Full-time)" company = "Association Lien Services" company_url = "https://www.alslien.com/"
+  company = "Association Lien Services" company_url = "https://www.alslien.com/"
   location = "Los Angeles, CA"